teamnebo/amped/src/lib/settings/README.md

-## :fr: Documentation

-Ce module contient toute la logique métier de settings pour un builder construit sur l'architecture : section - colonne - composant

-L'index permet d'exposer la totalité de la lib.
+This module contains all the business logic of settings for a builder built on the architecture: section - column - component

+The index is used to expose the entire lib.

 Les dépendances :